onomondo/nrf-softsim/README.md

 You can verify that the SoftSIM code has been cloned by examining the `<ncs_base>/modules/lib/onomondo-softsim` path.

+Bonus tip: The Toolchain Manager allows you to easily generate the correct environment variables.
+Click the small arrow and select `Generate environment script`.
+The output file contains everything you need to set up the new toolchain.

 ### Get access to your free SoftSIM profiles
 SoftSIM profiles are delivered through our API.
-As this can be a bit cumbersome we've developed a small tool to make this process a bit easier.
+As this can be a bit cumbersome, we've developed a small tool to make this process easier.
 The tool is available at [sofsim-cli](https://github.com/onomondo/onomondo-softsim-cli).
-Additional instructions can be found in the cli repository.
+Additional instructions can be found in the CLI repository.

 1. Generate an API key on [app.onomondo.com/api-keys](https://app.onomondo.com/api-keys).
 Follow the instructions on the app.
 2. Download the `softsim` cli tool for your platform.
 3. Fetch your profiles: `./softsim fetch --api-key = <your_api_key> -n 5`.
 This will create a `profiles` directory for you with `5` encrypted profiles.

-Everytime you require a new profiles simple use the `./softsim next --key=<path to your private key>`.
-It will look in the `./profiles` folder and decrypt and format a profile. _This command guarentees that a new profile is given each time._
+Every time you require a new profile, simply use the `./softsim next --key=<path to your private key>`.
+It will look in the `./profiles` folder and decrypt and format a profile. _This command guarantees that a new profile is given each time._

 ### Configure and build

-There currently two samples included so showcase how a SoftSIM can be provisioned.
+There are currently two samples included to showcase how a SoftSIM can be provisioned.
 It is recommended to start with the *static profile* sample.

 ##### static profile
 `samples/softsim_static_profile` will provision a profile during the first system initialization.
 The profile is configured in the `prj.conf`

-In the `prj.conf` you'll find the follwing options related to the SoftSIM statically provisioned profile.
-This setup is handy for development as the profile doesn't have to be re-provisioned everytime the device is flashed.
+In the `prj.conf` you'll find the following options related to the SoftSIM statically provisioned profile.
+This setup is useful for development, as the profile doesn't have to be re-provisioned every time the device is flashed.

 ```
 CONFIG_SOFTSIM_STATIC_PROFILE_ENABLE=y